ViralTexts/gtr-clusters/clusters/18870304-sn2001063112-JudgeNeededTheMoney.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-o, remarked —4
-I don&#x27;t want a shine, my lad, but if you
-go and wash your face I&#x27;ll give you a
 sixpence.* 1 A&#x27; richt, sir,1 was the
 lad&#x27;s raply, and going over to an
 adjacent drinking fountain, ho mado his
 ablution.
 Returning he held out his hand
 for tho money, * Well, my lad,&#x27; said tho
 Professor, * you&#x27;ve earned your money ;
-here it is.&#x27; * I dinna want ii, aul
+here it is.&#x27; * I dinna want ii, auld
+cha&#x27; returned tho gamin with a lordly
+air.
+4 You can keep it and get your
+haircut.&#x27; The Study of Character.—Fro
 </td></tr></table>

 ---